cheetah198816/geographical-service/README.md

 The base file path property is present in the application.properties of the excel-batch module in the resources folder of the test and main.
 You can change the file path property accordingly.

-Integration Tests :
+**Integration Tests** :

-For running the Integration Tests please ensure that the sample geodata.xls file is in the file path.
+For running the Integration Tests please ensure that the sample geodata.xls file is in the base file path.
 You can find the sample file in the test/resources folder of the excel-batch module.

 **Endpoints Test** :